 We will look at how to get Google AdSense approval for your blog really fast.
 I don’t want you to be denied once, twice or thrice or up to seven times like me.
 Personally, I was rejected seven (7) times by Google when I made my own Google AdSense application.

-Some people might want to ask what is Google AdSense?
+Some people might want to ask what is Google AdSense.
 You probably might be hearing about it for the first time.
-Google AdSense is simply the platform Google uses to pay bloggers, website owners, YouTubers, etc., for the content they have on their website or YouTube page while putting adverts on such website or platforms.
+Google AdSense is simply the platform Google uses to pay bloggers, website owners, YouTubers, etc., for the content they have on their website or YouTube page while putting adverts on such websites or platforms.

 You can visit the Google AdSense login or signup page to get more details about what Google Adsense is all about.

 Although there are a lot of Google AdSense alternatives; I still recommend Google AdSense as my first choice for its popularity and its consistency.
 So let’s leave google Ads alternative and Google AdSense alternative for now.

 I will be sharing 11 tips that will help you in your Google AdSense application.
 These tips I will be sharing with you are gotten from painstaking research, and proven techniques.
 I have helped a lot of people in their Google AdSense application.